EXPLAINER: Why Dutch soldiers were at Indiana military camp

 WHY WERE THE SOLDIERS AWAY FROM THE BASE?

-The Muscatatuck center is part of a larger installation called Atterbury-Muscatatuck that covers 36,000 acres, including some lodging options.
-It’s not clear whether the Dutch soldiers had been staying on the installation during any of their training. ___
+The Muscatatuck center is part of a larger installation called Atterbury-Muscatatuck that covers 36,000 acres, including some lodging options, where troops usually stay for seven to 14 days, Lowry said.
+It’s not clear whether the Dutch soldiers had been staying on the installation during any of their training. _